About Just Work It

 Ausma is Atkinson’s Director of Advocacy and Organizing.
 A lifelong human rights activist and community leader, she’s a social justice superhero known for her powerful voice, organizing savvy, conversational genius, comedic timing, and fabulous collection of enamel pins.
 As you’ll discover, Ausma is also a lover of all things pop culture and digital — especially podcasts.

 Nora Cole, Production Coordinator

 Nora manages a wide range of projects at Atkinson.
 She has her black belt in community outreach, issue organizing, communications, and policy research.
 Without her leadership, there would be no guests, no gram, no show notes, and no end to meetings.
 Her music library is crowded with more than 15 podcasts on all the things she loves — current events, storytelling, feminism, bad movies, and the West Wing.

 Pat Thompson, Executive Producer

-Pat is Atkinson’s Director of Social Impact.
-We think of her as an honourary millennial for her forward-thinking, tenacity and appreciation for popular culture.
+Pat is Atkinson’s Director of Strategy and Learning.
+We think of her as an honorary millennial for her forward-thinking, tenacity and appreciation for popular culture.
 But really she’s more of a modern-day Dumbledore — a guardian of Atkinson’s strategic vision, a conjurer of new initiatives, a creative consort, and a wizard with words.
 She’s pictured here with Nil Sendil, an organizer with the Workers’ Action Centre and a Series 1 guest.

 About the Atkinson Foundation

 The Atkinson Foundation promotes social and economic justice.
 Inspired by the Atkinson Principles, we are grant makers, advocates and investors who have been working to make Ontario more equitable, inclusive and prosperous since 1942.
-Executive Director Colette Murphy and the rest of the team focus on strengthening movements for decent work and equitable economic development.
+Executive Director Colette Murphy and the rest of the team focus on strengthening movements for decent work and a fair economy.
 Learn more about our people, agenda, community and progress here.